Yoga / Yoga Information

 What is Yoga?

-Our practise and teaching of yoga takes place within a context of Buddhism, which emphasises an integration of awareness and kindness leading to positive mental states.
+Our practice and teaching of yoga takes place within a context of Buddhism, which emphasises an integration of awareness and kindness leading to positive mental states.

-Regular practise of yoga has many benefits as it integrates body and mind, bringing vitality, flexibility and a sense of wellbeing.
+Regular practice of yoga has many benefits as it integrates body and mind, bringing vitality, flexibility and a sense of wellbeing.

 What do I need to bring with me to yoga?